Glyndebourne: The present theatre

 The old theatre hosted its last festival in 1992, and construction of a brand-new theatre began.
 It was completed at a cost of £34 million, 90 per cent of which was raised through donations, which gave the donors control of 28% of the seats.
 The inaugural performance in the new theatre on 28 May 1994, given 60 years to the day after the old theatre's first performance, was Le nozze di Figaro.

 The design of the theatre, a large brick oval building, has resulted in a four-level, horseshoe-shaped auditorium with main level seating, two balconies, and a gallery topped with a circular roof.
-The over 60 foot high stage building is semi-circular in shape and allows for the efficient flying and storage of scenery.
+The over 60 foot high stage building is semicircular in shape and allows for the efficient flying and storage of scenery.
 The acoustics, by Derek Sugden and Rob Harris of Arup Acoustics, have received praise.

 Education

 Since its establishment in 1986, Glyndebourne's education department has undertaken an array of projects within the local community.
 Schools around the Sussex and Kent area often visit the venue for performances and workshops.
-Youth opera projects are also undertaken such as the recent production of Knight Crew for 14- to 19-year-olds and the previous Hip H'Opera project in 2006 - timed to coincide with the 250th anniversary of Mozart's birth.
-The department has also worked with HMP Lewes since 1988 in projects such as inmate-designed puppet shows influenced by works such as Verdi's Falstaff.
+Youth opera projects are also undertaken, such as a production of Knight Crew for 14- to 19-year-olds, and the earlier Hip H'Opera project in 2006 – timed to coincide with the 250th anniversary of Mozart's birth.
+The department has also worked with HM Prison Lewes since 1988, on projects such as inmate-designed puppet shows influenced by works such as Verdi's Falstaff.